-- (i) Promissory Note dated December 30, 2017 issued to Star Mountain with respect to the Acquisition in the principal amount of \$2,000,000 payable in four quarterly installments of \$500,000 each.
-The Promissory Note was subsequently amended to defer the third instalment due on September 30, 2017 to the earlier of (a) five days from the date of the Company's IPO and (b) October 31, 2017. - (ii) Off-take Agreement with Glencore Ltd. dated effective January 1, 2018 see Three year History earlier in this AIF for more information.
+- (i) Promissory Note dated December 30, 2017 as subsequently ammended, issued to Star Mountain with respect to the Acquisition. - (ii) Off-take Agreement with Glencore Ltd. dated effective January 1, 2018 see Three-year History earlier in this AIF for more information.